radekosmulski/literati/README.md

 Write code interwoven with markdown:

     # Time for some fair dinkum mischief...
-    Accessing the mainframe to compile some yarn.
+    Accessing the mainframe to _compile some yarn_.
     ```python
     def hello():
         print("G'day, World!!")